leonitousconforti/the-moby-effect/README.md

 ## Non-Goals

-- Tighter schema: the moby api schema is pretty loose as it is backwards compatible - almost nothing is explicitly marked as required and object properties are optional by default under the swagger2.0/openapi specification.
+- Tighter schema: the moby api schema is pretty loose as it aims to be backwards compatible - almost nothing is explicitly marked as required and object properties are optional by default under the swagger2.0/openapi specification.
 I have no intention to try to tighten their schema in my project.
 If the moby schema doesn't explicitly mark it as a required field, then it will be optional.

-- Version negotiating: either install a specific version for the moby daemon that you are targeting or just keep your docker install somewhat up-to-date and you should have no problems
+- Version negotiating: either install a specific version for the moby api that you are targeting or just keep your docker install somewhat up-to-date and you should have no problems

 ## Todo/Future
 - Finish tests
 - Add more examples
-- Maybe test against something else other than docker as well like podman?
+- Maybe add tests against something else other than docker like podman?
 - Patch upstream @effect/platform-node to support just streaming responses: [upstream pr](https://github.com/Effect-TS/platform/pull/375)

-## Versioning
+## Compatibility

-This package does not follow semantic versioning, instead the major and minor part represents the version the of docker api from the moby repository that this was based on, can also be found [here](https://docs.docker.com/engine/api/version-history/).
-All bugfixes, breaking or otherwise, will be released under an incremented patch version.
+the-moby-effect targets the current stable version of the docker api as its main testing target, which is v1.43 at the time of writing.
+If you are curious what that translates to for docker versions then take a look at [this](https://docs.docker.com/engine/api/#api-version-matrix) api version matrix published by Docker.
+As stated in the api version matrix, only Docker v24.0 would be officially supported by the-moby-effect, however, we still test against docker v20, v23, v24, latest, and the next release candidate.
+Here is another note from Docker:

+The Docker daemon and client don't necessarily need to be the same version at all times.
+However, keep the following in mind:
+1. "If the daemon is newer than the client, the client doesn't know about new features or deprecated API endpoints in the daemon" (shouldn't really happen because the-moby-effect will always target the latest stable api version)
+2. "If the client is newer than the daemon, the client can request API endpoints that the daemon doesn't know about" (this could happen, although most of the endpoints are pretty stable at this point so its more like an endpoint parameter might change).

+The only compatibility issue found so far is that when using the-moby-effect with docker v20 you can not filter or prune volumes using the `all` filter as it was not present at the time.
+Other than that all functionality appears to still work.

-## Contributing
+## Contributing and getting help

-Contributions and suggestions are welcome!
-To test your changes run:
+Contributions, suggestions, and questions are welcome!

-1. `pnpm install`
-2. `pnpm build`